 Each year at Fall Convocation, President Shepard presents the Diversity Achievement Award to recognize an individual (faculty, staff or student) or office whose distinguished efforts have enhanced diversity and multicultural understanding at Western.
-Expect the next call for nominations in Spring 2014.
+The deadline to nominate for the 2014 Diversity Achievement Award is Friday, May 9, 2014.

 2013 winner: Dr. Steve Sulkin

 Dr. Steve Sulkin served as Director of Western’s Shannon Point Marine Center (SPMC) in Anacortes for 28 years prior to his retirement this summer.
 During that time, he worked tirelessly to further diversity at Western and in the science community, both programmatically and personally.
 Steve’s efforts have profoundly influenced the career tracks of students from diverse ethnic groups underrepresented in the sciences.
 Western students, faculty, and staff have also benefitted from the cultural and educational diversity produced by his program.

 In 1985, during his first year at Western, Steve developed the Minorities in Marine Science Undergraduate Program (MIMSUP) through an unsolicited proposal to the National Science Foundation (NSF).
 After an initial three-year trial program, NSF has renewed this grant four times, each for five years, enabling Steve to sustain this program introducing Native American, Alaskan Native, African American, Latino/Hispanic, and Pacific Islander students to the possibility of pursuing careers in the marine sciences.
 No other NSF-supported diversity program can claim this longevity or level of support.